codeforamerica/form-flow-starter-app/README.md

         condition: HasHousehold
       - name: income
 ```
-The above YAML inidicates that the `housemateInfo` screen should be shown if the `HasHousehold`
+The above YAML indicates that the `housemateInfo` screen should be shown if the `HasHousehold`
 evaluates to `true` and the `income` screen should be shown if the `HasHousehold` evaluates to `false`.

 #### IncomeSelectedSelf

 The `IncomeSelectedSelf` condition is an example of a condition that is used to determine what element
 to display in a screen.
-In the starter-app this condition is used to determine whether a user
+In the starter app this condition is used to determine whether a user
 has indicated that they are entering income information about themselves or someone else.

 If they have indicated that they are entering information about themselves, then the incomeTypes